 Be Consistent and Transparent:

 Please do not confuse them, however, as they may decide to drop the idea of using your product altogether when faced with too many different prices.
 Consistency is the key.
-Be transparent about why you are offering the discount.
+Be transparent about why you are offering a discount.
 If they are clear on the possibilities, they will be more likely to continue talks with you.
 Transparency builds trust in the relationship, and you need this customer relationship to go a long way!

 Highlight the Advantages:

 Make sure you point out the advantages of using your product over that of a competitor, which may be priced lower, especially about the durability and long-term sustainability.
 If you can highlight the value, they will know what to expect.
 Even if initial costs are high, if the maintenance or running costs are low, resulting in lower life-cycle costs, the client can save a substantial sum of money.
 Make sure that they are aware of this so that they can factor this while making their decisions.

-Excellent communication is also crucial in building up a rapport with your customer, as everyone knows!
+Excellent communication is also crucial in building up a rapport with your customers, as everyone knows!
 If your architects have asked for a clarification, get back to them right away.
 In case you need to consult with your superiors, make sure that they know when they can expect to hear from you.
 Do not keep them waiting, and never, ever ignore their calls.
 Ambiguous communication is the last thing you would do to ruin your business prospects.

 In case you feel that your product or pricing is not the right one for them at this point, you must let them know.
 Even if you lose this particular deal, the trust that they will place in, you will inevitably create a recall memory in the client’s mind at the vital juncture.
 Building a relationship with the architects is all about generating substantial long-term commitment.
 If you sell them something that does not fit their case, the chances are slim that they will opt for repeat purchase with you.